Kita in Germany – Did You Start Looking for Daycare [2026]

 How To Choose a Kita in Germany?

 Choosing a Kita in Germany is not like picking a gym membership you can cancel next month.
 Once your child gets a spot, you are likely staying put for years, so getting this decision right from the beginning matters more than most parents realise.
 The mistake many families make is accepting the first available spot without visiting in person first.
-A Kita can look perfect on paper and feel completely wrong for your child once you actually walk through the door.
+A Kita can look perfect on paper and feel completely wrong once you actually walk through the door.

 How to Enroll Your Kid in a Kita?